The Tiree Flag, “The Sun of Barley”, was designed by Donald Cameron,

 The submission stage ran from April 2nd to May 1st and elicited 261 entries from as far afield as Switzerland and Canada.
 On the 4th of June, local residents, Dr John Holliday, (far left below) Ian Gillies, Rosemary Omand, Lachie Brown, Iain MacKinnon, Donna MacLean and Annine MacLean were joined by Dr Joseph Morrow, (far right below) the Lord Lyon (chief heraldic authority in Scotland) and the Flag Institute’s Philip Tibbetts (second from left),

-at the An Talla Community Hall, on the island, to select these four finalists
+at the An Talla Community Hall, to select these four finalists

 while stripes of one form or another, representing the colours of the sand, sea and machair flowers

 were another popular choice.
 Other designers used waves, the sun and representations of the wind

 to convey the essence of Tiree.
 The island is also famous for the basking sharks which patrol its waters.

 The four finalists were displayed during Tiree Agricultural Show Day on Friday July 20th 2018,

 where it was possible to vote in person.
 Voting slips were included in the island’s newspaper, An Tirisdeach, in the issue following the Show and it was possible to vote by post or online via a link at the http://tireeflag.com/ site, which was open for two weeks after 20 July.

 Following the public vote, the winning design was submitted to The Court of the Lord Lyon in Edinburgh, for formal registration by the Lord Lyon, as dictated by Scottish law.